aio-libs-abandoned/aioredis-py/docs/api_reference.rst

    :param password: Password to use if redis server instance requires
                     authorization.
    :type password: str or None

+   :param ssl: SSL context that is passed through to
+               :func:`asyncio.BaseEventLoop.create_connection`.
+   :type ssl: :class:`ssl.SSLContext` or True or None

    :param encoding: Codec to use for response decoding.
    :type encoding: str or None